Beyond Rule-based Named Entity Recognition and Relation Extraction for Process Model Generation from Natural Language Text: Introduction

 \section{Introduction}

 Automated generation of formal business process models from natural language process descriptions has become increasingly popular~\cite{friedrich2011process, quishpi2020extracting, bellan2023pet, van2018challenges, van2019extracting}.
-This is motivated, for instance, with the comparatively high time expenditure for manually designing said process models (up to 60\% of the total time spent in process management)~\cite{friedrich2011process}.
-Techniques for automated process model generation from natural language text are confronted with solving several sub-tasks that can be categorized into two distinct phases: \textit{(i)} The information extraction phase and \textit{(ii)} the process model generation phase.
-During the information extraction phase, techniques recognize process elements (e.g. activities, actors, data objects), extract relations (e.g. sequence-flow relations between activities), and resolve references (e.g. mentions of the same data object).
+This is motivated, for instance, with the comparatively high time expenditure for manually designing said process models.
+Up to 60\% of the total duration in process management projects is spent on the design of process models~\cite{friedrich2011process}.
+Techniques for automated process model generation from natural language text aim to reduce this effort, but have to solve several sub-tasks for this, categorized into two distinct phases: \textit{(i) The information extraction phase} and \textit{(ii) the process model generation phase}.
+During the information extraction phase, techniques recognize process elements (e.g., activities, actors, data objects), extract relations (e.g., sequence-flow relations between activities), and resolve references (e.g., mentions of the same data object).
 Building on this information, the process model generation phase creates a concrete process model~\cite{friedrich2011process, quishpi2020extracting, lee2017end}.
+The current state of the art for the information extracting phase exhibits two core issues, which we will briefly discuss in the following.